FreeeVbucks/Scammer/README.md

 # Scammer
-I will Defenitely not scammy you:)
+I will Definitely not scammy you:)